 It wasn’t long before we had to employ our usual tactic of bribing the children with promises of ice cream if they made it to the top.

-It also wasn’t long before we realised we’d dramatically under-estimated the amount of water we’d need to take up there.
+It also wasn’t long before we realised we’d totally under-estimated the amount of water we’d need to take up there.
 Clearly we weren’t the first either, as half way up there was a man strategically positioned selling cold drinks.
-Unfortunately we hadn’t taken any money up with us so we struggled on, sweating and gasping for a drink, wondering if this was really all worthwhile!
+Unfortunately we hadn’t taken any money up with us so we struggled on, sweating and desperate for a drink, wondering if this was really all worthwhile!

 Eventually we reached the fortress at the summit and immediately it became obvious the effort was worth it ten times over!